 Neuroanatomy, neurophysiology, physiological psychology, or other course(s) that provide a sound basis for the brain and how it functions, taken from a regionally accredited academic institution or a BCIA approved provider.

 There are four ways that you can satisfy this requirement:

-You may take human anatomy, human anatomy and physiology, human biology, neuroanatomy, physiological psychology or a human physiology course at a regionally-accredited college or university for a grade or pass/fail (but not audited).
+You may take human neuroanatomy, neurophysiology, physiological psychology or other course(s) at a regionally-accredited college or university for a grade or pass/fail (but not audited).

-Previous Regionally-Accredited Anatomy and Physiology Courses
+Previous Regionally-Accredited Courses

 BCIA-Accredited Distance Education Programs